MicrosoftDocs/learn/learn-pr/wwl-data-ai/classify-images-custom-vision/includes/3-create-image-classifier.md

 ## Configure and run a client application

-Now that you have a cloud shell environment, you can run a simple client application that uses the Computer Vision service to analyze an image.
+Now that you have a custom model, you can run a simple client application that uses the Custom Vision service to classify images.

 1. In the command shell, enter the following command to download the sample application and save it to a folder called ai-900.